julianje/Bunny/Bunny/README.md

 ### Behavior library

-The participant library can be accesses in Bunny.ParticipantLibrary
+The library of behavior models is in Bunny.Behaviors

 ##### Random agent